RestorationsSOS.com - Fire and Water Damage Restoration

 By Sarah Anderson

 After collecting required information, it is time to process that information into a family plan.
-The first step is to create a Personal Emergency Card to every family member.
+The first step is to create a Personal Emergency Card for every family member.

 It is recommended to do so with all family members, as a team.
-This will also be a good opportunity to start educating your children to the importance of Carrying the card at all times and how and when to use it.
+This will also be a good opportunity to start educating your children on the importance of carrying the card at all times and how and when to use it.

 Definitions

-An Out-of-Town contact is a friend or a relative who lives out of town [preferably in a closely town] and who family members would contact after a disaster to report their location.
-Be sure to inform the person that he is your family's Out-of-Town contact.
+An Out-of-Town contact is a friend or a relative who lives out of town (preferably in a nearby town) and who family members would contact after a disaster to report their location.
+Be sure to inform the person that he or she is your family's out-of-town contact.

-Every family member must know the Out-of-Town contact's phone numbers including home number, work, number, cell phone number, pager, etc. Include these numbers in the family's communication plan (see below) and practice the numbers with your children and help them memorize it.
-It is also recommended to program these numbers as a speed-dial numbers.
+Every family member must know the Out-of-Town contact's phone numbers including home number, work number, cell phone number, pager, etc. Include these numbers in the family's communication plan (see below) and practice the numbers with your children to help them memorize it.
+It is also recommended to program these numbers as a speed-dial numbers into your phones.

 When choosing an Out-of-Town contact, keep in mind that after a disaster it is often easier to make a long distance call than a local call from a disaster area.